Madison River Fishing

 Bear Trap Canyon

 After exiting Ennis Lake, the Madison enters Bear Trap Canyon.
-This eight-mile long canyon is too dangerous to float for most boaters.
-Every year the Bear Trap Canyon section of the Madison River typically has a solid salmon fly hatch, along with the Mother’s Day Caddis, Baetis and Pale Morning Duns.
-Streamer fishing and nymphing work well in this stretch of the river.
+This eleven-mile long stretch that runs from the dam to Warm Springs Boat Launch is too dangerous to float for most boaters.
+Every year the Bear Trap Canyon section of the Lower Madison River typically has a solid salmon fly hatch, along with the Mother’s Day Caddis, Baetis and Pale Morning Duns.
+Streamer fishing and nymphing are your best options along this stretch of the Madison.

 Lower Madison River